k3forx/fastapi-example/README.md

-# CURD application with FastAPI
+# CRUD application with FastAPI

 ## What can this application do?